AndersDeath/diary2/000-current.md

 # 17 März - Sonntag - Berlin - 544 Tag der Einwanderung - Cold Sunny

 So, I voted today.
 I spent 2 hours in queue to Embassy.
 It was crazy.
 I think that several thousands of people came to the place.
 Unfortunately a capacity of the Empassy was really small and a lot of people could not voted.
 After that I visited cafe, warmed myself a little bit and then visited rally.
+I saw Khodorkovsky.